 Fact: Many Montanans are hunters.
-There are plenty of guided fishing and hunting trips available in Big Sky for you to bring out your inner mountain man.
-Or, skip the stalk and give your tastebuds some wild game at Big Sky's fine dining.
+There are plenty of guided fishing and hunting trips available in Big Sky for you to bring out your inner hunter.
+Or, skip the stalk and give your tastebuds some wild game at one of Big Sky's fine dining establishments.
 Vegetarian options are also available.

 Myth #3: Montana is behind the times.

 Fact: We're not called "the last best place" for nothing - without the crowds, smog, and skyscrapers, Montana has everything a busy city has plus some.
 Enjoy gorgeous, slope side cabins with top-notch amenities, two luxury spas, fine dining, word class skiing, and endless mountain views.